Khovsgol Nuur Mongolia

 The Golden Stupa at Erdene Zuu Monastery, Kharkhorin, Mongolia

-It is popularly mentioned by all the guides at the Erdene Zuu monastery that the remains of the city were used to build Erdene Zuu in the sixteenth century (the first temple of Erdene Zuu Khiid (One Hundred Treasures) was constructed in 1586).
-As you enter into the monastery, on the left-hand side you will see artefacts left over from the ancient capital.
+It is popularly mentioned by all the guides at the Erdene Zuu Monastery that the remains of Karakorum were used to build Erdene Zuu in the sixteenth century.
+The first temple of Erdene Zuu Khiid (One Hundred Treasures) was constructed in 1586.
+As you enter the monastery, on the left-hand side, you will see artifacts left over from the ancient capital.

-Notice that the massive wall (400m x 400m) surrounding the monastery is topped by stupas.
-There are 108 of these circling the monastery.
-One hundred and eight is a symbolic number in Buddhism, it has many different meanings but it is said the number represents the 108 qualities needed to achieve an enlightened mind.
+Notice the massive wall (400m x 400m) surrounding the monastery, topped by stupas.
+There are 108 stupas encircling the monastery.
+The number 108 is symbolic in Buddhism, representing the qualities needed to achieve an enlightened mind.

-In the 18th century, Erdene Zuu had around 62 temples.
-Most were destroyed during the 1930s purges.
-The main working temple is the Lavrin Sum – a Tibetan-style building.
-In the centre of the monastery is a ger – replacing the main assembly hall building, the Tsogchin Dugan that was destroyed during the political purges.
+In the 18th century, Erdene Zuu had around 62 temples, most of which were destroyed during the 1930s purges.
+The main working temple today is the Lavrin Sum, a Tibetan-style building.
+In the center of the monastery is a ger, replacing the Tsogchin Dugan, the main assembly hall building that was destroyed during the political purges.
 This small ger is where Mongolian people come to receive puja – a Buddhist blessing.

 Erdene Zuu Monastery, as well as Shank and Tovkhon Khiid both also located in the area, was established by Zanabazar – the first established head of Buddhism in Mongolia.